Rosa Parks' Heirloom Recipe

 Maple syrup

-Whisk together milk, egg, vanilla essence and peanut butter until well mixed.
-There will be little lumps of peanut butter in the mix.
-(Don’t worry about this.)
+Whisk together the milk, egg, vanilla essence and peanut butter until well mixed.
+There will be small lumps of peanut butter in the batter.
+Donβt worry about this.

-Sift dry ingredients into a bowl.
-Make a well in the middle of the dry ingredients and slowly pour in the wet ingredients, whisking as you pour.
+Sift the dry ingredients into a bowl.
+Make a well in the centre and slowly pour in the wet mixture, whisking as you go.
 Whisk until the batter is smooth.

 Leave the batter to sit, covered, for 15 minutes.

-Heat your Lil’ Legacy Pan on medium, until hot enough to sizzle butter, but not burn it.
-If you use a mix of butter and oil it’s less likely to burn.
+Heat your Lilβ Legacy Pan on medium, hot enough to sizzle butter without burning it.
+A mix of butter and oil helps prevent burning.

-Ladle enough pancake mix into the pan to make one pancake.
-(Make it smaller than the pan’s base for easy flipping).
-Wait until bubbles appear evenly on the top of the pancake, flip over and cook for 30 seconds on the second side.
+Ladle enough batter into the pan to make one pancake, slightly smaller than the base of the pan for easier flipping.
+Wait until bubbles appear evenly on the surface, flip, and cook for about 30 seconds on the second side.

-To serve slice bananas, toss with a squeeze of lime juice and pile up on top of the pancake stack.
-Then, at the table, pour maple or golden syrup over the stack for maximum oooh ahhh effect!
+To serve, slice the bananas, toss with a squeeze of lime juice and pile them on top of the pancake stack.
+At the table, pour maple or golden syrup over the top for maximum "ooohs" and "ahhhs".